coryodaniel/talks/beam-n-k8s/slides/presentation.md

 [.code-highlight: 10-19]
 # HPA: External Metrics

-^ Or I can scale the number of pods running broadway if I see a lot of Kafka lag.
+^ Scale the number of pods off custom metrics
+Lets say I had a broadway consumer and I wanted to start more pods when Kafka consumer group lag is high

-^ I want to point out the version here as well, this is a newer version of HPA.
+^ [TRANSITION] I want to point out the version here as well, this is a newer version of HPA.
 Fast rate of change, k8s API version, and resource versions.
 This as a leaky abstraction can be painful